tannazma/prework/README.md

 }
 ```

-But it won't work properly and I changd to using
+However, this didn't work properly and I switched back to using

 ```js
 document.querySelector(".calculate").addEventListener("click", function () {....}